|

 the RCMP doll at Tara's palace and a CPR replica engine at the Fry

-castle for some 800 years.
-One of the members, Colonel Thomas Talbot,
+the castle for some 800 years.
+One of the family members, Colonel

-received a grant of 5,000 acres of land in what is now southeastern
+Thomas Talbot, received a grant of 5,000 acres of land in what is

 near Talbot Creek, is open to the public.
 (Richard Talbot of Cloughjordan,